Patient education: Pancreatic cancer (Beyond the Basics)

 Endoscopic ultrasound in the staging of exocrine pancreatic cancer

 Supportive care of the patient with advanced exocrine pancreatic cancer

-Initial chemotherapy and radiation for nonmetastatic locally advanced unresectable, borderline resectable, and potentially resectable exocrine pancreatic cancer
+Initial chemotherapy and radiation for nonmetastatic locally advanced unresectable and borderline resectable exocrine pancreatic cancer

 Overview of surgery in the treatment of exocrine pancreatic cancer and prognosis